ignorethegap/modular-apps/README.md

 ### Odoo backend

-As a sample backend Odoo represents your own Enterprise systems (ERP/CRM/etc)
+As a sample backend Odoo represents your own Enterprise systems (ERP/CRM/etc) Developing you would run a test system locally.
+The alternative is to run tests against a deployed test system at `http://erp.htlm5demoapp.com`.

 1. Download and Install Ansible http://docs.ansible.com/intro_installation.html